ziutek/kasia.go/README.md

 [Note about pointer methods](http://groups.google.com/group/golang-nuts/browse_thread/thread/ec6b27e332ed7f77).

-Types of arguments passed to a function/method must match the function definition.
-There is one exception: interface{} types in a function definition match any type.
-This will be improved in the future if the reflect package provides a Type.Implement(TypeInterface) method.
+Types of arguments passed to a function/method must be assignable to the function arguments.

 If variable F is a function, `$F` or `$F()` calls this function without parameters and returns its first return value.